Misfit911/Samsung-Phone-Specification-Categorizer/README.md

 The project’s implications lie in improving Samsung’s competitiveness, understanding customer preferences, and driving innovation.
 By addressing this problem, Samsung is able to enhance user experiences and hence its success.✅

 # **Data Understanding**
----

 ## **Dataset Suitability**
-The dataset is suitable for the project because it contains relevant information about mobile phones, including specifications, ratings, prices, and features.
+The dataset used is from kaggle.
+It is suitable for the project because it contains relevant information about mobile phones, including specifications, ratings, prices, and features.
 It covers various aspects that impact a phone’s success in the market.
+The link to the dataset can be found <a href="https://www.kaggle.com/datasets/dewangmoghe/mobile-phone-price-prediction/data">here</a>.

 ## **Feature Justification**
 1. **Rating**: Captures user satisfaction, which directly affects sales and brand reputation.